Raven0uss/Raven0uss/README.md

 - Music - I love playing piano as a way to relax and stay creative between two tickets
 - Prototyping game mechanics in Unity listening some JRPG OST
 - Bridging front-end and back-end workflows with strong type systems while drinking a cup of matcha
-- Artificial Inteligence - I like to create system prompt to create LLM assistants
+- Artificial Inteligence - I like to create system prompt to create LLM architectures

 ---